mnick/scikit-kge/README.md

 # Knowledge Graph Embeddings

 scikit-kge is a Python library to compute embeddings of knowledge graphs.
+The library consists of different building blocks to train and develop models for knowledge graph embeddings.
+These buildings blocks are described in the following:

+### Model (skge.base.Model)

 Instantiating a model, e.g. HolE
 ```python